dbastosdev/dbastosdev/README.md

 👋 Hello!
-I'm a beginner Software Developer with knowledge in many techs like HTML, CSS, Javascript, PHP, Laravel and MySql database.
+I'm a beginner Software Engineer with work experience in PHP/Laravel, Java/Spring and relational database with mysql and postgres.

 I love how tech can impact business and change people lives.
 I’m very curious, adaptable and open to new challenges.